 Next time you are craving take out food, then you have to make this super simple 20-minute sticky tofu.
 The meaty tofu is nicely breaded, roasted to crispy, then smothered in a sweet and savory sticky sauce that coats the tofu so perfectly.
 I love it over noodles or fried rice, but it is also amazing to use in sandwiches or to make tofu buddha bowls.

-The sauce only requires 6 simple ingredients - soy sauce, rice vinegar, maple syrup, tomato paste, garlic, ginger - and can be whipped up while the tofu is roasting in the pan.
+Similarly to my sticky tempeh recipe, the sauce only requires 6 simple ingredients - soy sauce, rice vinegar, maple syrup, tomato paste, garlic, ginger - and can be whipped up while the tofu is roasting in the pan.
 Super simple.
 Makes for an amazing quick weeknight dinner.
 And kids love it too!

 The flavor is bold and the tofu slightly crispy, everyone loves it.
 It is a perfect recipe to make if you are just starting out cooking with tofu as it is so flavorful and quite easy too.
 It might even remind you of a General Tso's Chicken, only it is made fully vegan and using tofu instead.